 Additionally, 40.2% of Instagram users are aged between 25 and 34.

 Singaporeans are also active on LinkedIn, and by March 2020, roughly 2.83 million or 47.3% of the population are active on this platform.
 60.1% of these users are aged 25-34 years.

-Key Facts about Social Media Usage in Singapore
+Key Facts about Social Media Usage in Singapore in 2021

 As shown above, Singapore millennials have dominated social media.
 They make up the majority of the South Asia workforce, and marketers have realized that.
 Therefore, they have adapted their social media marketing activities to capture the interests of this consumer group.

 Some of the most active platforms are Facebook, YouTube, Instagram, and Twitter.
 Users visit these platforms to stream video contents.
 Thus, marketers can’t ignore video content in their marketing strategies.

 4.45 million Singaporean Facebook users access this platform via mobile, and advertisers can reach them by ads.
 For that reason, the majority of businesses in the country have Facebook accounts and have invested in sponsored posts or paid advertisements.

 Videos and photos are the dominant features on Facebook and have generated a considerable rate of engagement.

 The most common messaging services on social media across the world are messenger, WhatsApp, WeChat, Skype, and LINE.
 WhatsApp is the leading social messaging platform in Singapore, followed by Facebook Messenger, WeChat, Skype, and LINE.

 WhatsApp is the most used social media apps in Singapore since 4 million people in the country are using it to receive government updates.
 Since October 2019, the government adapted this platform as a rapid information sharing system.